Attendance

 ● Pupil is absent following the death of a close family member.

-● Pupil has a medical or dental appointment, confirmed with an appointment card/letter.
+● Pupil has a medical or dental appointment, confirmed with an appointment card or letter.
 The child is expected to attend school prior to the appointment or return to school after the appointment – where possible medical or dental appointments should be booked outside of school hours.

-● Step 1 – Parents/guardian of identified Persistent Absentees will be contacted by school staff and offered support to ensure that their child attends school each day.
+● Step 1 – Parents or Guardian of identified Persistent Absentees will be contacted by school staff and offered support to ensure that their child attends school each day.

-● Step 2 – Should absence continue despite support being offered, parent/guardian of identified Persistent Absentees will be sent a ‘monitoring’ letter and any further absences will be monitored for a period of two weeks.
+● Step 2 – Should absence continue despite support being offered, parent or guardian of identified Persistent Absentees will be sent a ‘monitoring’ letter and any further absences will be monitored for a period of two weeks.

-● Step 3 – Should any further absences occur within the two week monitoring period, the parent/guardian will be invited to attend a panel meeting with a member of the Senior Leadership Team to discuss the absences and agree an action plan to improve attendance.
+● Step 3 – Should any further absences occur within the two week monitoring period, the Parent or Guardian will be invited to attend a panel meeting with a member of the Senior Leadership Team to discuss the absences and agree an action plan to improve attendance.
 The action plan will be reviewed in 6 weeks.

-● Step 4 – A letter summarising the discussion and a copy of the action plan is posted to the parent/guardian.
+● Step 4 – A letter summarising the discussion and a copy of the action plan is posted to the Parent or Guardian.

 ● Step 5 – After 6 weeks the attendance printout is reviewed by the school attendance team.